Gavler/EXPERIMENT-2/README.md

 import numpy as np

-#Squares of the first 100 positive integers.
 n = np.arange(1, 101)

 s = n ** 2

-#Create the following 10 x 10 ndarray.
 a = s.reshape(10, 10)
-#All the elements that are divisible by 3.

 divisible_by_3 = s[s % 3 == 0]

-#Save the result as div_by_3.npy.
 np.save('div_by_3.npy', divisible_by_3)

 print("10x10 array: \n", a)

 print("\nNumbers Divisible by 3: \n", np.load('div_by_3.npy'))

 10x10 array: